U.S. flag

 Sibs of a proband

-• At conception, each sib of an affected individual has a 25% chance of being affected, a 50% chance of being heterozygous, and a 25% chance of being unaffected and not a carrier.
+• If both parents are known to be heterozygous for a FREM1 pathogenic variant, each sib of an affected individual has at conception a 25% chance of being affected, a 50% chance of being a carrier, and a 25% chance of being unaffected and not a carrier.

 Offspring of a proband.
 The offspring of an individual with a FREM1 autosomal recessive disorder are obligate heterozygotes (carriers) for a FREM1 pathogenic variant.